tjhaigh/PcapScripts/README.md

 ### get_camera_traffic.py
 This was used to filter the traffic down to just packets involving the IP Camera.
 This script can be modified to filter by any IP and MAC

+### get_ports.py
+Gets the source and destination ports for each IP address.
+Used to get an idea of which ports were used on the devices.

+### get_protocols.py
+Gets the protocols of each packet and returns a count for that protocol.

 ### getlocations_div.py
 The IPs were split into several files and this script pulled in data from one file at a time and got the locations.
 The data was split up so that if any issues happened during execution, not all progress would be lost.

+### splitfile.py
+Splits the IP address file into separate files for further processing